shanurwan/where-does-the-heat-hide/README.md

 A zero-cost, open-source project that generates daily maps of Urban Heat Islands (UHIs) in Malaysian cities using NASA MODIS and local weather data.

+## Notes
+This repo is meant for prototype experimentation.
+The ready to use public dashboard will be implemented on a centralized github account.

+## Teams
+- @Christopher
+- @Muaz
+- @Wan

 ## Purpose